SeLite/SeLite.github.io/TableOfContents.md

 This page doesn't have YAML Front Matter block (which would be between ---- and ----).
 Otherwise, such YAML would show up as page content this when file is included from _layouts/default.md.
 (As a side effect, you can't access this page at http://selite.github.io/TableOfContents.
 If need be, use http://selite.github.io/TableOfContents.md instead - but then code like {% comment %}...{% endcomment %}  doesn't work here, therefore use HTML comments here instead.)
-This page has to be .md rather than .html, so that we can use it with Firefox Markup Viewer add-on.
-Only when it's an .md file, Markup Viewer automatically changes the local links that don't contain .md extension to contain .md extension.
+This page has to be .md rather than .html, so that we can use it with Markdown Viewer add-on(see DocumentationStandard.md).
+Only when it's an .md file, Markdown Viewer automatically changes the local links that don't contain .md extension to contain .md extension.
 (Otherwise the referenced files won't open locally in Firefox.)
 -->
 <li class="dropdown">
   <a href="#" class="dropdown-toggle" data-toggle="dropdown" role="button" aria-expanded="false" data-group-page-names="./ SeleniumIDE Components  Preview">Automate<span class="caret"></span></a>